 The entire structure of a dental implant resembles a natural tooth and is more secure than a denture or a conventional bridge.
 This is because they fail to account for the fact that real teeth help to “preserve” the jawbone while bridges and dentures fail to do so.

-- Dentures: For some patients, partial or full dentures are not comfortable as they can slip and restrict the type of food that you can eat.
-They also run the risk of soreness, gagging and poor ridges that hurt the gums.
+Dentures: For some patients, partial or full dentures are not comfortable as they can slip and restrict the type of food that you can eat.
+They also run the risk of soreness, gagging, and causing the remaining jaw bone to atrophy and change the structure of the face.

 Types of dental implants